 * MostWritersAreWriters: As is a common theme in Heinlein's work, Hazel and Roger both have careers as fiction writers.

-* NoodleIncident: After Cas and Pol are arrested on Mars for tax evasion, their father notes that at least it wasn't for experimenting with atomics inside city limits.
+* NoodleIncident: After Cas and Pol are arrested on Mars for tax evasion, their father notes that at least it wasn't for experimenting with atomics inside city limits - ''this'' time.

 * RedHeadedHero: The twins.

 * RidiculouslyCuteCritter: Martian flat cats, which may have inspired Tribbles.

 * RocketRide: Rocket-powered rideable craft much like broomsticks are used in asteroid mining.